A step-by-step process to migrate G Suite IMAP mailboxes to Office 365 with manual method.

 7. Disabling Gmail sync with Office 365

 This is the final task in your Gmail to Office 365 migration.
 Once your MX record has been pointed to Office 365 for at least 72 hours, you can stop disable synchronization between Office 365 and G Suite.
 Verify all emails are being routed to Office 365 before delete the migration batch and stop syncing.
 You can delete the migration batch in Exchange Admin Centers.
-You need to check that migration batch is not displayed on the migration dashboard, which means that migration has worked.
+You need to check that the migration batch is not displayed on the migration dashboard, which means that migration has worked.

 Once migration is completed, you can independently import your Google Contacts and Calendar to Office 365.

-Gmail to Office 365 manual migration is complicated.
+G Suite to Office 365 manual migration is complicated.
 Can you outsource it?

 Probably, you have tried moving your Gmail mailboxes to Office 365.
 Though the process looks simple on the outset, it can be very tedious which requires your full attention to detail.
 Apps4Rent can perform migration from Gmail to Office 365 for any number of mailboxes with a white-glove customer service, saving you all the hassle of such gruesome migration.